MangelMaxime/Thoth/docs/src/Content/Elmish/Debouncer.md

 *Please note we don't need to use `Cmd.map` over `debouncerCmd` because it return a `Msg` directly*

-4. Bounce `EndOfInput` each time the user type something in the input
+4. Bounce `EndOfInput` each time the user types something in the input

 ```fs
 let private msg model =